WebSync360/WebSync360/README.md

 Engineering is not about typing; it is about the aggressive reduction of friction.
-Whether I am synchronizing identity layers across distributed databases or solving for founders and solo builders in the ecosystem, my objective remains the same: <b>Total System Autonomy.</b>
+Whether I am synchronizing identity layers across distributed databases or solving problems for founders and solo builders in the ecosystem, my objective remains the same: <b>Total System Autonomy.</b>

 If a process requires human intervention more than once, it is a